J-falkenstein/topolosses/README.md

 ```

 ## Common Arguments for Loss Functions
+Since most topology-aware loss functions combine the sparse topological component with a dense region loss like Dice to ensure both shape accuracy and topological correctness, this project follows the same approach.
+By default, it uses Dice as the base loss, but you can easily replace it with any custom loss you prefer—or even use just the topology component if that’s all you need.

 - **`include_background`** (bool):
   Includes the background in the topology-aware component computation.
 Default: `False`.